kolkhis/tech-notes/linux/redhat/practice-rhcsa-questions.md

 - Save the resulting archive as `/root/backup.tar.gz`
 - The operation should preserve file permissions and directory structure

+## Question 13:
+### Configure Default File and Directory Permissions

+On Node1, configure the system so that for the user `bruce`, the following default permissions apply:

+- Newly created regular files must have permissions set to `-r-------` by default.
+- Newly created directories must have permissions set to `dr-x------` by default.
+- The configuration must apply automatically to all future files and directories created by `bruce`.

+Hint: think of `umask`.

 ## Good to Know